 The printed ticket and the mobile version are both accepted.
 Just don’t lose your printed ticket.
 If you don’t have it you can’t board.

 Munich hop on hop off bus gives you access to all the sights

-We got a map and decided to go straight to Nymphenburg Palace to see it in the snow as that was the longest route going that day.
-Nymphenburg Palace is also the first Palace we ever visited when I first came over to Europe and my dream has been to see in covered in snow so to make sure we got there with our limited time, that was stop number one for us.
-Seeing Nymphenburg Palace covered in snow was top of the list of things to do in Munich with kids.
+We got a map once on board and decided to go straight to Nymphenburg Palace to see it in the snow as that was the longest route going that day.
+We were able to have a look at some of the places we went past as well and see if we would like to get off there after our first lap.
+Seeing Nymphenburg Palace covered in snow was our top of the list of things to do in Munich with kids in winter.